 Harold Gilberson, now 63, an employee at a power plant near Rock Springs, had served as president of Utility Workers Local 127 during 2002-15.
 During the last four years of this period, he allegedly charged a large number of personal items to his union credit card and then falsified union expense reports to conceal the thefts.
 Eventually, a Labor Department probe revealed that the fund shortfall was the result of his … Read More ➡

-On July 25, Roy Murray, former president of Transport Workers Union Local 2014, pleaded guilty in U.S. District Court for the Northern District of Illinois to one count of making a false statement in the records of the Chicago-based union.
-The plea follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.
+Michael Bennett wrote lots of checks to himself.
+And his union unknowingly picked up the tab until it realized what was going on.
+On November 21, Bennett, former president of United Auto Workers Local 2317, pleaded guilty in U.S. District Court for the Northern District of Indiana to one count of wire fraud in excess of $100,000 against the Lafayette, Ind.-based union.
+He had been indicted this August.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.

 UAW Local 2317 represents about 700 employees at the Fairfield Manufacturing plant in Lafayette.
 According to federal prosecutors, Bennett, who headed the union during 2006-15, forged the signature of the local treasurer on about 170 checks to cover nonexistent “travel expenses.”
 Having forged the checks, he either cashed them or deposited them into his own account.
 He also rented out the union hall for outside functions, but without … Read More ➡